membase/ns_server/deps/menelaus/doc/API/index.markdown

     * _Statistics_ - Buckets provide bucket level data view of counters and periodic metrics of the overall system.
 These counters and metrics are specific to the bucket.
+    * _Storage Type_ - Buckets can implement different kinds of behaviors, such
+      as cache only or persisted (either synchronous or asynchronous) key-value stores.

 ## User Interface

-The User Interface shipped by NorthScale is designed to load and run in a common Web Browser user agent.
+The User Interface supplied is designed to load and run in a common Web Browser user agent.
 The UI will be composed mainly of HTML, Images, CSS and Javascript.
-It will support, as a minimum, Internet Explorer 6 / 7 / 8 and Firefox 3+.
+It will support, as a minimum, Internet Explorer 7 & 8 and Firefox 3+.

-For this, a separate UI heirarcy will be served from each node of the system (though asking for the root "/" would likely return a redirect to the user agent.
+For this, a separate UI hierarchy will be served from each node of the system (though asking for the root "/" would likely return a redirect to the user agent.

 GET https://node.in.pool.com/ui